raspberrypilearning/dancing-unicorn-rainbow/en/step_7.md

 Test your rainbow in Scratch by lighting the whole rainbow at once.

 + Add more code to control the other LEDs.
-Make sure you have the GPIO Pins selected.
+Make sure you have coded the right GPIO Pins.

 Your rainbow should light up like this:
 ![Rainbow Lit](images/rainbowlit.png)